tcpalmer/tcpalmer.github.io/docs/NINA/Assistant/design/database.md

 ## Other Persistence Needs
 We might also need to persist the following information:
 - Have a table for acquired images with foreign keys to the project/target/exposure plan plus date/time, and the metrics used by the grader: HFR, star count, SQM, etc.  Could grab other available metrics like ADU stats, guiding RMS, etc.  This will permit the grader to compare a new image against those already taken for the target/filter/etc and look for significant deviations.
 - Have a table that records each unique filter used throughout an imaging session.
 This could be used by a new Assistant Flat instruction to automatically take the flats needed for that night.
+Would also need rotation angle if applicable.
 - Have a table that records what the planner did (and how well) on any given night: targets imaged, time on target/exposure time, time spent in slew/centers, how many MFs, etc.  Ideally, should be able to determine productive time ratio: total exposure time/total other time.